Targeted strike action by teachers ‘indefensible’ – Swinney

 Speaking on a picket line at Pollokshields Primary in Ms Sturgeon’s Glasgow Southside constituency, EIS Glasgow secretary Susan Quinn said teachers will end the strike tomorrow if employers bring a “proper offer” to the table.

-She added: “The action will continue until our members are satisfied with the offer on the table.
-That’s the reality they’re in now, our members want to see a proper pay rise, they are frustrated by the lack of efforts on the part of the Scottish Government in particular and in Cosla to actually end this action.”
+“The action will continue until our members are satisfied with the offer on the table.
+That’s the reality they’re in now, our members want to see a proper pay rise, they are frustrated by the lack of efforts on the part of the Scottish Government in particular and in Cosla to actually end this action.

-EIS general secretary Andrea Bradley said the intensification of strike action is “a direct result of the failure of the Scottish Government and Cosla to deliver an acceptable pay offer to Scotland’s teachers”.

-She said after taking legal advice it is up to individual EIS members if they wish to enter into voluntary agreements with the Scottish Qualifications Authority to mark exam scripts.

-Leanne McGuire, chairwoman of the Glasgow City Parents Group, said it does not support the targeted action, warning it could increase inequality, and saying parents are concerned about missed learning.
+Leanne McGuire, chairwoman of the Glasgow City Parents Group, said it does not support the targeted action, warning it could increase inequality and voicing concern about missed learning.

 She told the PA news agency: “We’re coming up to exam season now and young people are trying to maximise the amount of teaching time and in-class time that they can have to revise for their exams, and it seems really inequitable and unfair that pupils in that area are going to have six less days of in-school time than other areas of Glasgow, so that’s why as a committee we just cannot support this type of action in any way.